 At the entry to the town, you see the best-known landmark of Sant Antoni.
-This is the statue in the shape of an egg, which was set up in the early 90’s to honour the local belief of being the birthplace of Columbus.
+This is the statue in the shape of an egg, which was inaugurated in the early nineties to honour the local belief that this was the birthplace of Christopher Columbus.

 There is a craft hippy market set up behind the Church, which is held from May to October.